 He had given away more than 90 percent of his money.
 He was, writes George Scialabba, “perhaps the….most generous capitalist of all time.”
 Today his name lives on in many ways, including beautiful library buildings across America, Carnegie Hall in New York City, Carnegie Mellon University in Pittsburgh, and the Carnegie Corporation.
 And the Carnegie Endowment for International Peace, where people do much good, and presumably eschew illusion. ●

 This is a Carnegie-financed library in St. Paul, Minnesota, in the St. Anthony Park neighborhood.
-The grant was made in 1914 and the library opened in 1917.
-This photo was shot during closing hours, hence the gate on the stairway.
+Carnegie made the grant in 1914 and the library three years later.
+(This photo was shot during closing hours, hence the gate on the stairway.)